jackycamp/jackstack/setup-autoscaling-cluster-eks.md

 }
 ```

 That's it, you successfully created a Kubernetes cluster in EKS.

-Here's a ⭐
+You've leveled up ⭐.
 But, we've only just begun...

 ## Access the Cluster Locally